aws/aws-app-mesh-examples/walkthroughs/howto-external-traffic/README.md

 The first option is to set the [egress filter](https://docs.aws.amazon.com/app-mesh/latest/APIReference/API_EgressFilter.html) on the mesh resource to ``ALLOW_ALL``.
 This setting will allow any service within the mesh to communicate with any destination IP address inside or outside of the mesh.

-### 2. Model the external service as a virtual service backed up by a virtual node
+### 2. Model the external service as a virtual service backed up by a virtaul node

-We can keep the egress filter as ``DROP_ALL`` which is default for a mesh and we need to model the external service as a virtual service backed up by a virtual node.
-Then virtual node itself needs to set its service discovery method to DNS with the hostname as the actual hostname of the external service.
-Note that if the external service's hostname can be resolved as an IPv6 address while your setup, e.g. VPC, doesn't support that, you need to set IP preference to ``IPv4_ONLY`` to stop envoy from trying to make IPv6 requests.
+We can keep the egree filter as ``DROP_ALL`` which is default for a mesh and we need to model the external service as a virtual service backed up by a virtaul node.
+Then virtual node itself needs to set its service discovery method to dns with the hostname as the actual hostname of the external service.
+Note that if the external service's hostname can be resolved as an IPv6 address while your set up, e.g. VPC, doesn't support that, you need to set IP preference to ``IPv4_ONLY`` to stop envoy from tyring to make IPv6 requests.
+Also note that if the application itself needs to make HTTPS requests, i.e. TLS connections are not handled by Envoy sidecar, the listener protocol should be set to ``tcp`` instead of ``http``.

 Let's jump into a brief example of App Mesh external traffic in action.